Is There a Dimmer Outlook Ahead for NVIDIA Corporation (NVDA)?

-NVIDIA Corporation (NASDAQ:NVDA) went up by 2.00% from its latest closing price compared to the recent 1-year high of $230.43.
-The company’s stock price has collected 0.91% of gains in the last five trading sessions.
-MarketWatch.com reported on 09/04/21 that These robotics and automation stocks could climb up to 68% in the next year
+NVIDIA Corporation (NASDAQ:NVDA) went up by 1.36% from its latest closing price compared to the recent 1-year high of $230.43.
+The company’s stock price has collected 0.37% of gains in the last five trading sessions.
+The Wall Street Journal reported 13 hours ago that Chip Shortage Drives Tech and Car Industries Closer

 Is It Worth Investing in NVIDIA Corporation (NASDAQ :NVDA) Right Now?